Israelis shot and wounded after entering West Bank city | Law-Order

 Several Israelis were wounded overnight after they entered the Palestinian West Bank city of Nablus and came under fire, the Israeli military said Tuesday.

-The Israelis appeared to be headed on their own to a flashpoint shrine in the city, where visits are usually coordinated with the military under tight security precautions.
+The Israelis appeared to have headed on their own to a flashpoint shrine in the city, where visits are usually coordinated with the military under tight security precautions.

 The military later said forces were exchanging fire with armed Palestinians in the city.
 It was not immediately clear if the events were connected.